 Volunteering your civil and structural engineering skills abroad

 There are several charitable organisations, such as RedR, VSO and Engineers without Borders, that match engineers with volunteering projects around the world.
 A lot of the work involves mentoring local teams.
-You often need a certain number of years’ experience before you can apply for roles (typically three years plus), although the VSO does have a youth volunteering scheme.
+You often need a certain number of years’ experience before you can apply for roles (typically three years plus), although the VSO does have a youth volunteering scheme (the ICS).